sebestyenmarton/sebestyenmarton/README.md

 - 👋 Hi, I’m @sebestyenmarton
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning - ReactJs
+- 🌱 I’m currently learning - Full Stack Web Development
 - 💞️ I’m looking to collaborate with - Other developers in community.
 - 📫 How to reach me:   <br>
           sdgmarton@gmail.com <br>